 Head Coach: Ryan Petrik

-Notable roster changes: Addition of Jackie Young (Las Vegas Aces), Marina Mabrey (Dallas Wings), and Lauren Scherf (Sydney Uni Flames).
+Notable roster changes: Addition of Jackie Young (Las Vegas Aces) and Lauren Schref (Sydney Uni Flames).
 Loss of Katie Rae Ebzery (retirement).

-Projected starters: Darcee Garbin, Marina Mabrey, Lauren Scherf, Alex Sharp, Jackie Young.
+Projected starters: Darcee Garbin, Marina Mabrey, Lauren Schref, Alex Sharp, Jackie Young.

-The Perth Lynx have added two major signings this season.
-WNBA 2019 1st overall pick Jackie Young, projected by many of the best import this season and possibly MVP, and Marina Mabrey from Dallas Wings.
-The Lynx also added Lauren Scherf, coming off a solid bronze medal campaign in the FIBA Asia Cup.
+The Perth Lynx have added one major signing this season.
+WNBA 2019 1st overall pick Jackie Young, projected by many of the best import this season and possibly MVP.
+The Lynx also added Lauren Schref, coming off a solid bronze medal campaign in the FIBA Asia Cup.